Last Updated On:

 Sephora’s chatbot is straightforward and makes sure that the customer always comes first.

-They also seamlessly integrates their chatbot with their brick-and-mortar business.
+The brand has seamlessly integrated their chatbot with their brick-and-mortar business.
 On the chatbot, you can see which products are available in the stores nearest to your location.
 If you want to give any product a try before buying it, you can directly head to a store near you.

 Image via Bot-Hub